 - Apprehend agriculture, forestry, fishing, mining and other forms of resource extraction as material bases for the rural economy.

 - Articulate framing and discourse processes in relation to food, agriculture and natural resource issues.

 - Identify structures of injustice and inequality associated with rurality in the U.S. and world.

 - Collect, analyze and interpret scientific data from human subjects.

 We offer both a thesis and non-thesis M.S. in rural sociology.
 Both degree options share a common core of three courses at the graduate level: social theory, research methods, and statistics.

 The thesis option requires a minimum of 24 hours of graduate-level course work and six hours of graduate credit for the thesis (see Completed Theses in Rural Sociology here).
 The non-thesis option requires a total of 36 hours of graduate course work and a capstone paper.
 Additional information can be found in the program handbook (see Guide to Graduate Study here).

-Rural Sociology Graduate Study Handbook IGPS (PDF)
+AERS Graduate Handbook (PDF)

 graduate certificate in rural studies

 From the executive director of the Jane Goodall Institute in Uganda, to a territory manager for John Deere, a research project coordinator for Northwestern University, and a cultural resource specialist for the Alabama Bicentennial Commission, students with an AU graduate certificate in the rural studies program have gone on to impressive careers in diverse settings.